jdnrz/Fall-Pomodoro/README.md

 # Fall Pomodoro - A Pomodoro Timer
-** try it out here! https://franollf.github.io/Fall-Pomodoro/
+Try it out here! https://franollf.github.io/Fall-Pomodoro/

 ## Overview
 **Fall Pomodoro** is a simple yet powerful Pomodoro timer web application developed for **FallHacks 2023**.
 It's designed to help users manage their time more effectively, especially during work and study sessions.
 The project covers a range of programming topics including **HTML**, **CSS**, and **JavaScript**.